-Consultation hour: 11:30am - 12:20pm Mondays and Wednesdays in E33a (in the E3 building on the Highway 85 edge of campus.)
+Consultation hour: 11:30am - 12:20pm Mondays and Wednesdays in E33a (in the E3 building on the Highway 85

-Textbook: The Solar System, 8th or 9th edition.
+Textbook: The Solar System, 8th or 9th edition, by Seeds and Backman.
 The 9th edition is more expensive than the 8th edition, but it is more up-to-date.
 Electronic rental at reduced prices is available for either edition through the publisher's website.
-Click here to go to the page for the 8th edition or here for the 9th edition.